ssvlabs/ssv/metrics/README.md

 <br>

-# SSV - Metrics
+# SSV - Monitoring

-`GET /metrics` end-point is exposing metrics from ssv node to prometheus.
+`/metrics` end-point is exposing metrics from ssv node to prometheus.

+Prometheus should also hit `/health` end-point. \
+But if not configured, the end-point can be invoked as it is simpler and doesn't contain metrics.

+See the configuration of a [local prometheus service](../prometheus/prometheus.yaml)

 ### Collected Metrics